 Top Three Reasons Why Successful Law Firms Use B2B Referrals

-What makes B2B referrals so powerful compared to affiliate marketing leads?
+What makes B2B referrals so powerful compared to legal affiliate marketing leads?
 Here are three reasons firms should consider adding B2B referrals into this quarter’s marketing strategy:

 Reason #1: More Consumers Now Actively Seek B2B Referrals for Legal Services, Which Improves Overall Quality